-My husband Michael is a jack of all DIY trades but master of few, so he takes his time measuring and calculating and redrawing and unscrewing screws that he just put in, while I hold the tape measure or flashlight or box of washers.
+Mike is a jack of all DIY trades but master of few, so he measures twice and cuts once if he’s lucky.
+Then he measures again, recalculates and redraws and fixes mistakes, and unscrews screws he just screwed in while I hold the tape measure or flashlight and hand him the box of washers or pencil or drill.

 I’m proud to say that, to date, I have not actually pulled out a single hair on my head.
 Or his.